openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 .. meta:
     frontend_status: Done

-The constructor overloading behaves identically to the method overloading (see :ref:`Class Method Overloading`).
+Constructor overloading behavior is identical to that of method overloading (see :ref:`Class Method Overloading`).
 Each class instance creation expression (see :ref:`New Expressions`) resolves the overloading at compile time.